AugustWang/personal-computer-Monitor/readme.md

 like pcMonitorService.sh, you should put this gay into /usr/local/. and you should modify somewhere which I havd marked as "#TODO", mostly they are about the e-mail.

 ok,now you should give the user which you want monitor more permission, such as, shutdown. yeah, shutdown!
-I konw it seems very dangerous, but you must do that, if you want it looks like fascinating！ first,modified shutdown shell
+I konw it seems to be very dangerous, but you must do that, if you want it looks like fascinating！ first,modified shutdown shell
 <b>sudo vi /sbin/shutdown</b>
 then change the line contain: